 Purchasing Travel Insurance from The Cruise Line or a Travel Agent

-Although this is often a very easy way to get travel insurance it can be considerably more expensive than doing a comparison.
-The benefit of booking through a cruise line however is that you know that the cover you’ve chosen meets all of the requirements requested by the cruise line.
+The benefit of booking through a cruise line however is that you know that the cover you’ve chosen meets all of the necessary requirements.

 When booking a cruise you’ll usually be asked by the cruise line if you’d like to add travel insurance at the point of booking.

-A couple of years ago I took a British Isles cruise with Princess, which was absolutely amazing.
 During the cruise a man on the ship became unwell and the ship had to divert in order to disembark him.

 A helicopter was not used but an emergency boat came to collect him from the cruise ship to avoid the cruise ship having to be docked.
-I’m not sure about the exact cost but I can imagine that it was not cheap.

 When you think about the cost of the diversion, the extra boat, and the people involved in getting him to safety, it could have been very expensive.
 I hope that he had travel insurance (and was okay)!